allydunham/dnacomb/README.md

 Library TSV files are strictly tab-separated with one column per region you want to run library comparison for.
 This doesn't have to include all variable regions, for instance if you have a barcode with no expectation on association.
 Each row contains an expected sequence combination.
+A special column named `_id` can be used to associate a name with each library member, which will be used in the output table in place of it's numeric index (this means `_id` should be avoided as a region name).
 Examples are again found in `config/` matching the LibSpec JSONs.

 ## Outputs